What Is Timecode in Video Editing? [Timecode Explained]

 Why is Timecode significant when editing video?

 Timecode allows video producers to take meaningful notes.
 (Pro Tip: When taking notes skip the frames, since they are 1/30ths, or 1/24ths, of a second - way too fast to be accurate at this point).
+Timecode serves as a valuable reference tool by enabling precise documentation of footage.
+For instance, a producer can pinpoint specific timecode markers to choose shots for the final edit accurately.

-Since timecode is a digital address the numbers are "fixed" to the footage whether from old video tape or more mondern file based codec's.
+Since timecode is a digital address the numbers are "fixed" to the footage whether from old video tape or more modern file based codec's.
 It's not an arbitrary time, it's an exact time .

 The clip above runs from: 14:34:00:02 - 14:34:23:02, meaning it's a 23 second clip.
 If you took the raw camera footage to any post-production facility worldwide to edit and asked the editor to cue up to 14:34:00:02 they would go immediately to the frame at the beginning of the clip.
 Timecode is an exact address that allows the editing process to move more smoothly.